Citadele Banka

 AS Citadele banka is a Latvian bank and financial and asset manager.
 The principal market of operation for the Citadele Group is the Baltic States.

-Citadele was the exclusive cooperation partner of American Express in Latvia and Lithuania, possessing the right to issue American Express payment cards until 1 December 2016.

 Citadele banka is the parent company of a Group offering banking, financial and private capital management services in its home market and through its international presence.

 Citadele is one of two institutions created in 2010 from a state administered split of Parex Bank into viable and distressed banking assets.
 The other is Reverta.
-Parex was privately founded 1992 and taken over by the Latvian government on 8 November 2008 during the Financial crisis of 2007–2010.
+Parex was privately founded 1992 and taken over by the Latvian government on 8 November 2008 during the 2008 Latvian financial crisis.
 The bad bank assets remained with Parex, now renamed Reverta.

+Citadele has been designated in 2020 as a Significant Institution under the criteria of European Banking Supervision, and as a consequence is directly supervised by the European Central Bank.

+In 2024 the CEO Johanas Åkerblomas was replaced by Rūta Ežerskienė.